 For a full review check out my post exclusively on Haus Hostel

 If you’re looking for an affordable hostel with a bit more of a party, social scene – look no further than Hug Hostel.
 This is a great place for solo travelers looking With rooms starting as low as 180 THB/ night, its a hard price to beat.
 While breakfast is not included in the rate, they have a cafe on-site with affordable prices!
 They’ve also just opened up a second branch that I can’t wait to check out on my next visit!

 Looking to stick to a budget but dorm rooms not your thing?
 This hotel is a great option for those looking for a little privacy.
 The rooms are clean, breakfast is included, and the pool adds a nice touch!
 Located just down the road from Haus Hostel, you’ll have no problem reaching Chiang Mai’s best spots!

-Check out their website here for more info!
+Check out the Baan Ratchiangsaen website for more info!

 99 The Gallery Hotel

 This option is great for couples, families, or those simply looking for something a bit nicer, still without breaking the budget!
 99 The Gallery is a boutique hotel right in the heart of Chiang Mai’s Old Town.
 Here you’ll find an amazing breakfast buffet, a quaint swimming pool, and excellent customer service.
 Rooms start at around 1100 THB (depending on the season).

 Check out the 99 The Gallery Hotel website for more info!